1 Million years ago

 Millions of years

-One million years ago the Earth is still recognizable, except richer in species diversity, forests, and living things of all kinds.
+One million years ago the Earth is still recognizable, yet richer in species diversity, forests, and living things of all kinds.
 Herds of large, grazing mammals keep the grasslands open beneath flocks of migrating birds that distribute seeds to the edge of the ice.
 People have little influence, limited to small groups in equatorial Africa, where they are both predator and prey.
 Ice in the northern latitudes is the normal condition.
 Relatively short interglacial respites of warmer weather emerge rapidly out of the deepest freezes every 100,000 years, or so.

 Dramatic swings in climate are pushed by fluctuations in Earth’s orbit and tilt that change when in the cycle of the seasons the planet receives more or less sunlight.
 The total amount of sunlight reaching the Earth remains constant, but winter and summer become more or less extreme.
 Each of three orbital cycles has a specific period, like a pendulum.
 Together they either reinforce or